 - 1/4 cup green onion or chives, chopped

 - Combine the liquids and mix until blended.

 - Chill overnight, or for at least a few hours.

 Double Nightshade Salad

-Not much history to this salad recipe except for the fact it requires two different nightshades: Potatoes and green peppers.
+There's not much history to this salad recipe except for the fact it requires two different nightshades: potatoes and green peppers.
 These two nightshades have a history all their own.
 Green, yellow, orange, and red peppers (along with all chili peppers) belong to the Capsicum annuum family and have been grown for more than nine thousand years in Central and South America.
-Potatoes, on the other hand, were first found in the Andes in South America and domesticated about 7,000 – 10,000 years ago.
+Potatoes, on the other hand, were first found in the Andes in South America and domesticated about 7,000–10,000 years ago.
 Together, they certainly make one heck of a salad though.
 This recipe serves about 4 people.

 - 1 green pepper, chopped

 - 1/4 cup vinegar

 - 2 Tablespoons brown mustard

 - Place the potatoes in a large pot and fill with about 1 inch of water.
 Bring to a boil, and cook until potatoes are tender.